Nutrition Guidelines for People With Rheumatoid Arthritis

 While there’s no cure for RA, eating certain foods can help you manage its symptoms.

 The best approach to food for people with RA – or anyone else – is a well-balanced diet which, according to the U.S. Food and Drug Administration, should be centered on plant-based foods.
 Approximately two-thirds of your diet should come from fruits, vegetables and whole grains.
-The other third should include fat-free or low-fat dairy products and lean sources of protein.
+The other third should include low-fat dairy products and lean sources of protein.

 Foods That Help Fight Rheumatoid Arthritis